 Anthropology is the study of humankind across the world today and throughout history.

-St. Mary’s Anthropology Department faculty focus on the history and contemporary dimensions of the Atlantic World but combine wide-ranging faculty expertise with the college’s historic location, research throughout the broader Chesapeake and in West Africa in order to provide students with a varied and unique educational experience.
+St. Mary’s Anthropology Department faculty focus on the history and contemporary dimensions of the Atlantic World, combining wide-ranging faculty expertise with the college’s historic location to undertake research throughout the broader Chesapeake region, including Maryland and Virginia, and in West Africa.
+Our goal is to provide students with a varied and unique educational experience.

 A St. Mary’s anthropology student can expect a rigorous and enriching interdisciplinary curriculum mentored by distinguished faculty active in this field.